DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

  - always be ready to challenge status quo
- - Steve jobs quote (&#34;it has always been done like that&#34;)
+ - Steve jobs quote ("it has always been done like that")
- - don&#39;t assume that because a lot of people are doing, doesn&#39;t make it right or that it cannot be changed
+ - don't assume that because a lot of people are doing, doesn't make it right or that it cannot be changed
  - my barefoot walking story
     - mainly social
     - hard on the mind
     - I liked it a lot
-    - &#34;it is not because 99.9% of others don&#39;t do it, that makes it wrong&#34;
+    - "it is not because 99.9% of others don't do it, that makes it wrong"
- - every major changes in our culture or society started with a small number of &#39;rebels&#39;
+ - every major changes in our culture or society started with a small number of 'rebels'
  - our industry (IT, development, security) is very receptive and encouraging of different ways of thinking